 Rhizobia are the key to cultivating all legumes.
 Gartensoja sells highly effective, inexpensive inoculants through direct sales with accompanying professional advice.

 LegumeFix and LiquiFix are traditionally being used in the big pulse growing countries like Canada and the Ukraine.
 I sell them in Europe since 2017.
 In the meantime they are being used on a big acreage and with very good success here, too.
-Besides Soya lately the demand for Lupin has increased a lot.
+Besides Soya and lupin lately the demand for specialties such as chickpea has also increased a lot.

-The very high number of Rhizobia assures good nodulation even under adverse planting conditions (5 billion bacteria per g at manufacture).
+The very high number of Rhizobia assures good nodulation (5 billion bacteria per g at manufacture).
 Optimal, safe nitrogen fixation is being attained by using the best and newest strains of rhizobia available.
 For soya, for example, two of the most efficient brasilien Embrapa-strains (Semia 5079 and 5080) are being combined.

-Both products are free of GMO and approved for organic farming in the EU.
+Both products are approved for organic farming in the EU.

 LegumeFix is a classic peat-based inoculant comparable to HiStick.